 Modern access control technology requires minimum human intervention on a day to day basis.
-Enterprise security systems today usually include intelligent hardware components, backend software system and use of latest communication protocols.
+Enterprise security systems today usually include intelligent hardware components, backend software system and the use of the latest communication protocols.
 We will now examine the various hardware and communication options available for implementing advanced security layers.

 1. Electronic locks form the basic components of access control systems.
 They can operate on electric current and may be operated manually or connected with different types of authentication mechanisms like password entry or smart cards to provide fine access control and transaction logging.